Bespoke & Made-To-Measure Garments

 There are two maintenance issues that can negatively impact the look and life of a bespoke garment: poor cleaning and poor pressing.

-It’s a service available at over 26,000 cleaners in the USA.
+That's a service available at over 25,000 dry cleaners in the USA.

 “My own inadequate attempts at tailored clothing maintenance have over time reduced themselves to the trouser press and my Jiffy steamer.
 That is because I have received too many dry cleaned suits that went away as a three roll top and returned as a three roll two, or, just as often, the reverse.”